Emergency Medical Services Program

 What can I do with this degree?

 The Credit Diploma is granted after successfully completing the paramedic program.
-The credit diploma will allow the student to sit for the National Registry psychomotor and cognitive exams at the paramedic level.
+Upon successful completion of the paramedic program, the student is eligible to sit for NREMT exams.
 After successfully completing the National Registry exams, students can enter the workforce as a paramedic.

 While in the workforce, the student can complete the remaining requirements for their AAS degree.
 An AAS degree can provide opportunities for students to further their EMS career, possibly into a supervisory role.